 And if you are still reading on, please imagine… having a slight hunger in your stomach.
 Luckily there is a cafe or canteen nearby, however with a poor selection of meals — you can select either Warm or Soft meal.
 What would you choose?

-A similar thing happens when selecting a software provider which is supposed to develop a nice and neat solution for your own purposes.
-Depending on a situation you might (1) have a well defined RFQ/RFP with clear requirements (business, functional and non-functional) either (2) have nothing except a blur expectation.
-In our current example, we face the latter situation or worse – not only expectations are blur, but the budget is also not defined nor approved.
+A similar thing happens when selecting an outsource software provider that is supposed to develop a nice and neat solution for your own purposes.
+Depending on a situation you might (1) have a well-defined RFQ/RFP with clear requirements (business, functional and non-functional) either (2) have nothing except a blur expectation.
+In our current example, we face the latter situation or worse – not only expectations are a blur, but the budget is also not defined nor approved.

 Sooner or later you will have a few conference calls, reference visits, and several reduced budget estimates.
 Perhaps one company would be the most convincing to become your trusted partner (soon)!
-And before sharing this good news with them you decide to pay more attention to the contract.
+And before sharing this good news with them, you decide to pay more attention to the contract.
 Most like you would be limited to two models of outsourcing — FixedPrice or Time&Materials.
 It has been said and written too much about them, and there is hardly a universal way to help you make the right selection for every situation.
-Therefore I will slightly touch only some specifics worth to mention.
+Therefore, I will slightly touch only some specifics worth mentioning.

 - Deadlines.
 Oops, we are bumping into requirements again!
 Have you got them documented?
 Fine, you can speak of deadlines.
 However are you sure of not going to amend the requirements during the development process?
 If in doubt — go for Time&Materials only, as this model not only allows flexibility and changes but even motivates them (if not abusing).

 - Quality.
 Oops again!
 Have you specified your functional and non-functional requirements well enough?
-Good if so, otherwise it is only Time&Materials to let you rearrange priorities on ad-hoc basis and improve quality whenever needed.
+Good if so, otherwise, it is only Time&Materials to let you rearrange priorities on an ad-hoc basis and improve quality whenever needed.